-To prepare the EFX for assembly:
+To prepare the exercise bike for assembly:

-- Open the box and assemble the components in the sequence presented in this guide. - Assemble and operate your equipment on a hard, level surface in the area intended for use. - Use a hand truck or furniture dolly to move the EFX unit.
-Important: Do not grasp the unit by any of its plastic parts to move it.
-The plastic parts are non-structural covers and are not capable of supporting the weight of the unit. - Provide ample space around the unit. - Assemble the equipment according to the guidelines in this manual to ensure that you do not void the Precor Limited Warranty.

-Important: Any damage caused during installation is not covered by the Precor Limited Warranty.
+- Open the box and assemble the components in the sequence presented in this guide. - Assemble and operate your equipment on a hard, level surface in the area intended for use. - Important: Do not grasp any plastic parts of the unit while lifting or moving the unit.
+The plastic parts are non-structural covers and are not capable of supporting the weight of the unit. - Assemble the equipment according to the guidelines in this manual to ensure you do not void the Precor Limited Warranty. - Important: Any damage caused during installation is not covered by the Precor Limited Warranty. - Attach all fasteners and partially tighten them.
+Do not fully tighten fasteners until instructed to do so.